Danielecina/Nest-Products-Service/README.md

 ## Try the service locally

-the service need a mysql server to work correctly.
-For this i prepare a simple docker-compose
+The service needs a MySQL server to work correctly.
+For this, I prepared a simple docker-compose:

 ```bash
 $ docker-compose up --build